palkan/n_plus_one_control/README.md

 # but can also track rom-rb events ('sql.rom') as well.
 NPlusOneControl.event = "sql.active_record"

-# configure transactional behavour for populate method
+# configure transactional behaviour for populate method
 # in case of use multiple database connections
 NPlusOneControl::Executor.tap do |executor|
   connections = ActiveRecord::Base.connection_handler.connection_pool_list.map(&:connection)